microsoft/Olive/docs/source/overview/quicktour.md

 ### Performance Requirement

-Let's assume you want to optimize and provide the following information to the Olive evaluator, which is responsible to measure the performance metric.
+Let's assume you want to optimize for latency and provide the following information to the Olive evaluator, which is responsible to measure the performance metric.

 ```json
     "evaluators": {